 God has prepared for us a city, and it is a “heavenly” city—a city founded on the Rock, Christ.

-But now they desire a better country, that is, an heavenly: wherefore God is not ashamed to be called their God: for he hath prepared for them a city.
+But now they desire a better, that is, a heavenly country.
+Therefore God is not ashamed to be called their God, for He has prepared a city for them.
 (Hebrews 11:16)

 Abraham, and the patriarchs and prophets, are in Heaven with God.
 Yet, they have not attained the object of their pilgrimage:

-And these all, having obtained a good report through faith, received not the promise: (Hebrews 11:39)
+And all these, having obtained a good testimony through faith, did not receive the promise, (Hebrews 11:39)

 They are in Heaven above; yet it is written that have not received the promise.